 These stop the boot process and usually indicate there is something seriously wrong with your system.
 Take the computer to your service representative or authorized service center as soon as possible.

 Non-Fatal Errors

 This kind of error still allows you to boot.
-You will get a message identifying the problem (make a note of this message!) and you can then press F7 for boot options.
+You will get a message identifying the problem (make a note of this message!) followed by the prompt: